-On 24 November 2018, a new stage play, provisionally titled “My Silent Night”, is set to debut at the Felsenreitschule theatre in Salzburg.
-And theatre aficionados can barely contain their excitement: Although the exact subject matter and the title are not yet definite, the new play is expected to bring a little bit of Broadway magic to Austria.
+On 24 November 2018, a new stage Play - “My Silent Night” - debuted at the Felsenreitschule theatre in Salzburg.
+And theatre aficionados could barely contain their excitement: The new play brought a little bit of Broadway magic to Austria.
 Following the success of the acclaimed musical “The Sound of Music”, which had its Salzburg premiere in 2011, “Silent Night Story” could very well become the next global success.

 A stage play with Hollywood glamour